 Owner & Manager

-DAVID BROWN has spent a total of 31 years serving families in the cemetery industry.
+DAVID BROWN has spent a total of 32 years serving families in the cemetery industry.
 His career began in 1992 at Florence Memorial Gardens where he spent 2 years.
 It was during this time he realized that this was more than a job, but a calling to help families and loved ones in their most difficult times.
 After time spent in Hartsville, South Carolina with Westview Cemetery, he made the move to Bloomington, Illinois to work with Eastlawn Cemetery and Funeral Home, before returning “home” to Florence Memorial Gardens in 1995.
 In 2008 David was blessed with the ability to purchase Florence Memorial Gardens.
 He has continued to work towards excellence in service and care for families.
-Along with being the Owner/Manager of Florence Memorial Gardens, David is an associate board member of the South Carolina Cemetery Association and was appointed in 2020 by Governor Henry McMaster to the South Carolina Labor License and Review Cemetery Board.
-In addition to the SCCA and LLR Cemetery Board, David is also a member of the International Cemetery Cremation Funeral Association.
-He also serves his community through Rotary International and the Missions Ministry at his church.
+Along with being the Owner/Manager of Florence Memorial Gardens, David is the 2024/2025 President of the South Carolina Cemetery Association and was appointed in 2020 by Governor Henry McMaster to the South Carolina Labor License and Review Cemetery Board.

 Randy Tanner